Android Zoom and Pan Image Transformation

 }

-An example of how to call this Composable into view from the MainActivity.
+Finally this is an example of how to call this Composable into view from the MainActivity.

 class MainActivity : ComponentActivity() {